danp0kes/age-predictor/README.md

 ![difference](pics/difference.png)

-- Produces an F1 score that is better than constant at 0.89 with precision at 0.82
+- Produces an F1 score that is better than constant models at 0.89 with precision at 0.82

 ## Data